oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 response to other conditions as well.
 The `WWW-Authenticate` header field uses the framework defined by HTTP/1.1 {{RFC7235}}.

-All challenges defined by this specification MUST use the auth-scheme value `Bearer`.
+All challenges for this token type MUST use the auth-scheme value `Bearer`.
 This scheme MUST be followed by one or more auth-param values.
-The auth-param attributes used or defined by this specification are as follows.
+The auth-param attributes used or defined by this specification for this token type are as follows.
 Other auth-param attributes MAY be used as well.

 A `realm` attribute MAY be included to indicate the scope of protection in the manner described in HTTP/1.1 {{RFC7235}}.
 The